wustlcse/FAQ/docs/index.md

 ---
 <h2 class="anchored" id="what-are-the-core-courses-for-computer-science">What are the core courses for computer science?</h2>
- The core courses are those courses specifically required for your major.
+<a id=90></a> The core courses are those courses specifically required for your major.
 * Computer science [first](https://cse.wustl.edu/undergraduate/programs/Pages/bs-in-computer-science.aspx) or
 [second](https://cse.wustl.edu/undergraduate/programs/Pages/second-major.aspx) major (they are the same)
  * Computer engineering [first major](https://cse.wustl.edu/undergraduate/programs/Pages/bs-in-computer-engineering.aspx) (no second major available)